 Cut Back on Heat-Producing Electronics

 It’s no secret that electronics produce heat.
 If your room tends to run hot at bedtime, avoiding electronics like TVs, computers, and video games can decrease the amount of warm air in the room.
+If you must use electronics before bed, a cooling pad like this one is designed to quickly dissipate heat that your laptop puts off.

 Turn to Cooling Mattress Tech